diogolourenco100/WordChat/README.md

 ## Possible updates

-- **Group mode** (More than one connection to the same server).
-- **Admin mode** (Host will be able to manage who is in the session, being able to block the connection)
-- **Whitelist** (Host will be able to see who is wanting to join, and decide whether to accept or not)
+- **Proxy** - The system will be anonymized by hiding users' IP addresses using Proxys.
-- **Speclist** (Users will be able to see who is in the session)
+- **Criptography** - Proxies will be encrypted to ensure maximum anonymity of users.
+- **Group mode** - Multiple connections on one host.
++ **Speclist** - Normal users can use the ``/speclist`` command to see only the usernames of logged in users.
+- **Admin panel** - The host may have certain functions, such as the whitelist function, where it will accept or reject a connection, but if it is opened, it can automatically accept any connection.
++ **Blacklist** - The user IPs banned by the host will be saved in a file on the host's machine, where if any of the IPs try to enter, they will be automatically denied by the system itself.

 ### Have a suggestion?
 Send me a message on my Discord: `GTgotinha#3137`.

 ---

-## ⚠️ Please note that the purpose of WordChat is to be anonymous, however this function *has not yet been assigned,* so I ask you to be patient.
+## ⚠️ Please note that the purpose of WordChat is to be anonymous, however this function ***has not yet been assigned,*** so I ask you to be patient.